threefoldtech/info_grid/src/tutorials/tutorials.md

 <h1> ThreeFold Tutorials </h1>

-The ThreeFold Tutorials section of the manual contains all the practical information for farmers, developers and system administrators of the ThreeFold Grid.
+The section contains all the practical information for farmers, developers and system administrators of the ThreeFold Grid.

-Whether you are an individual user, a farmer, a developer, or a business entity, this manual will guide you through the process of accessing, deploying, and managing resources on the grid.
+For complementary information on ThreeFold, refer to the [ThreeFold Library](../library/library.md).

 <h2>Table of Contents</h2>